jorgemanrubia/solid_assert/README.md

 - If the flow reaches here, then this variable has to have this value.
 - This line of code should never be executed.
-- At this point, this list should contain one entry for all the keys in this hash.
+- At this point, this list should contain one entry for each key in this hash.

 Notice that assertions shouldn't be used for handling error situations.
 Use Ruby built-in exception handling for that.